 St Paul's Institute exists to engage the financial world with questions of morality and ethics and how they relate to finance, business and the economy.
-In doing this, the Institute seeks to recapture the Cathedral's ancient role as a centre for public debate, contributing to the current discussion surrounding the direction of our financial and economic institutions.
+In doing this, the Institute seeks to recapture the Cathedral's ancient role as a centre for public debate and seeks to consider these issues in the wider context of the common good and human flourishing.

-By also exploring wider themes such as global poverty, economic theory, financial integrity and the meaning of the common good, we hope to bring the distinctive wisdom of the Christian tradition to bear on our understanding of the way money works in modern society.
+By exploring themes of equality, stewardship and the meaning of the common good, we hope to bring the distinctive wisdom of the Christian tradition to bear on our understanding of the role of the economy in modern society.

 The goals of St Paul's Institute are as follows: